-Once your employees start to care for one another, and they can trust each other and themselves when they begin to believe in their company, and they gain a better understanding of their roles.
+Once your employees start to care for one another, they can trust each other and themselves when they begin to believe in their company, and they gain a better understanding of their roles.
 This is when they all start working as a team towards common goals.

-Employees will enjoy coming into work every day.
+Employees will enjoy coming to work every day.
 They will start to arrive early and may even stay after hours.
 They will also be more open to helping each other out.
 They will begin working as a team rather than just a group of individuals.

 reap rewards in your office for many years into the future.

 Team building can be seen as a type of investment that you are making for the overall future of the company.